JayScriptCina/Team1Capstone/README.md

 ### Screen Flow – Case Intake

-Triggered manually by the Agent.
+Triggered manually in the Home Tab by the Agent.

 Handles: